Prerequisites

 AGE | Indicates how long ago the Node Pool was created. |

-For more information on Node Pool creation, see the Node Pool reference page.
+For more information about Node Pool creation, see the Node Pool reference page.